 Of course, you can do that, but, if you want to visit Paris on a budget, then you should take into consideration taking the RER (trains – their metro).
 It’s waaaay cheaper.

 So, when booking your Paris flight, maybe with Turkish Airlines or other carriers, make sure you also check the RER program so that you get to Paris at a time that allows you to get to the city using this public transport.

-If you want to take a cab in Paris from the airport, check an estimate price.
+If you want to take a cab in Paris from the airport, check an estimated price.
 It may prove reasonable if you are a family or group of 3 people – especially if you need to buy more metro tickets (as in Paris there are a few zones so you’ll buy for each segment you need a different metro ticket).

 Booking a hotel outside Paris

-I know, it’s tempting, as it’s cheaper.
+I know it’s tempting, as it’s cheaper.
 But keep in mind that a commute takes time and is expensive.

 So, book a hotel in Paris.

 One of the best Paris advice is to book a hotel close to a metro station and in a neighborhood – arrondissement – where there are many things you want to see.